TwiFyxs/FlectoneWeb/en/pulse/parts/permission/other.md

 ### `other`

-Right of use on another player
+Permission of use on another player

 ::: details Setting
 <!--@include: @/parts/permission/permissionTier4.md-->